Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-07-10 00:27:13
+Last Updated: 2025-07-11 00:27:28

-Inside you there's an artist you don't know about.
+Most Folks Are As Happy As They Make Up Their Minds To Be.

-By Rumi
+By Abraham Lincoln